AbhishekBhave/mindmate_ai/README.md

 - Row Level Security (RLS) enabled on all database tables
 - Environment variables properly configured
 - No sensitive data exposed to client
+- Service role key never exposed to browser

+### Row Level Security (RLS) Policies

+The application uses explicit RLS policies to ensure data isolation:

+- **Entries**: Users can only access their own entries
+- **Sentiments**: Users can only view sentiments for their own entries
+- **Profiles**: Users can only access their own profile

+Policies are defined in `supabase/policies.sql`.
+Key principles:

+1. Every SELECT query is filtered by `auth.uid() = user_id` on entries
+2. Sentiment queries use `EXISTS` checks to verify entry ownership
+3. Service role is used only for server-side operations (AI analysis)
+4. Client-side queries automatically respect RLS policies

 ## Contributing